Åland Islands dispute: Diplomatic dispute and League of Nations ruling (1919–1921)

 In 1919, both Sweden and Finland officially claimed Åland.
 Finland said the islands were historically and geographically linked to it.
 Sweden pointed to the islanders’ wish to join Sweden.

 Sweden proposed a referendum, but Finland refused.
 Instead, Finland passed a law giving Åland cultural and political autonomy.
 However, leading Åland representatives, such as Julius Sundblom and Carl Björkman, rejected the law and were briefly jailed.

 The dispute was brought to the new League of Nations.
 The League sent legal experts and three rapporteurs to Åland, Sweden, and France to gather information.
 Finland was represented by Carl Enckell, and Sweden by Erik Palmstierna.

-In June 1921, the League decided Åland would stay with Finland.
-Finland had to protect the islanders’ language, culture, and traditions.
+In June 1921, the League decided Åland would stay with Finland, but Finland had to protect the islanders’ language, culture, and traditions.
 The decision reflected Finland’s diplomatic efforts and support from Japan, which said the islands were part of the Finnish archipelago.